Subscribe Subscribe via: (Email/RSS)

 Constant and Variable Bit Rates

-Filed under Podcasting, Technology, Web Technology
+Filed Under: Podcasting, Technology, Web Technology

 CBR vs VBR By now you’ve probably heard of the term “bit rate” used in connection with MP3 tracks and podcasts, you may even know that higher bit rates give better quality audio.
 However, like most things in life, nothing is simple and we can further complicate the whole bit rate discussion with variable and constant bit rates.
 So, what are the pros and cons of these constant and variable bit rates?